Wales Rugby Shirts

-Wales is synonymous with success in domestic rugby having won the Six Nations/Five Nations on 27 occasions, a total second only to England.
-Their most recent success being a Grad Slam and Six Nations Championship in 2019.
+Wales is synonymous with success in domestic rugby having won the Six Nations/Five Nations on 28 occasions, a total second only to England, their most recent success being a Championship victory in 2021.
 Welsh rugby has enjoyed several 'Golden Eras' where the team has been almost untouchable.
 From 1900 - 1911, this period included a famous 3-0 win over New Zealand, 1969 - 1980 when they won eight Five Nations Championships, and 2005 to the present.
 This modern era has included five Six Nations titles and four Grand Slams.
 Two fourth-place finishes at the Rugby World Cup and a first-ever stint as the number 1 ranked nation in the world by World Rugby.

 Wales have competed at every Rugby World Cup but the third place achieved in the inaugural tournament remains their best finish to date.
-In 1999 Wales principally hosted the Rugby World Cup, with matches played around the then 5 Nations unions as well, the final was played at the then newly built Millenium Stadium.
+In 1999 Wales principally hosted the Rugby World Cup, with matches played around the then 5 Nations unions as well, the final was played at the Millennium Stadium.

 Wales lined up in Pool D at the 2019 Rugby World Cup in Japan.
 It was to be hugely successful coach Warren Gatland's swansong and the players more than delivered.
 Even in the face of adversity, backs coach Rob Howley was cited to return home under a cloud of betting charges, the players more than lived up to their Six Nations form.
 In the pool stages, they successfully dispatched Georgia, Australia, Fiji, and Uruguay.
 This left the Welshmen top of Pool D and progressing to a quarter-final against France.